DestinyVolt/D-D/Arcadia.md

 ***Right Tool for the Job:*** With thieves' tools or artisan's tools in hand, you can magically create one set of artisan's tools in an unoccupied space within 5 feet of you.
 This creation requires 1 hour of uninterrupted work, which can coincide with a short or long rest.

+**Spell Storing Item:*** You can store a 1st or 2nd level Artificer spell with a casting time of an Action in an object.
+A creature can use their action to release the effect of the spell up to 10 times a day.

 ***Magic Item Adept*** You can attune toup to 4 items at once, and if you craft a magic item with a rarity of common or uncommon, it takes you a quarter of the normal time, and it costs you half as much of the usual gold.

 ***Cantrip Savant:*** When casting an artificer cantrip, you gain a +2 bonus to attack rolls and to your artificer spell save DC unless your spellcasting focus grants a higher bonus.
 As an action, you can replace an artificer cantrip you know with a different cantrip from the artificer spell list or your Breakthrough spell list.
 Once you use this feature, you can’t use it again until you finish a long rest.